RedHat-Middleware-Workshops/enter-serverless-functions/README.md

 Press [r] to re-run, [o] Toggle test output, [h] for more options>
 ```

-Stop the Dev Mode!
+Stop the Dev Mode using `CTRL-C`!
 Package the application using the following Quarkus CLI:

 ```shell
 quarkus build --no-tests